T. Gillis Nutter

-Biography

 Early years

-T. Gillis Nutter was born on June 15, 1876 in Princess Anne, on the rural Eastern Shore of Maryland.
+T. Gillis Nutter was born on June 15, 1876, in Princess Anne, on the rural Eastern Shore of Maryland.
 His parents were William Nutter and Emma (Henry) Nutter.
 His paternal grandparents were Virginia and Caleb Nutter, and on the maternal side his grandparents were Peter and Julia Henry.
 He had a younger brother Isaac Henry (1878–1959), whom he called "Ike", and two younger sisters, Julia and Hattie.

 The boys attended the segregated public schools in Maryland.
 Gillis, as he was known, showed an early interest in the law and jurisprudence.
 He attended Howard University, an historically black university in Washington, D.C., from which he graduated with a law degree in 1899.
 His brother Ike followed him to Howard and also obtained a law degree.

 After that Ike moved to Atlantic City, New Jersey, setting up a law practice in 1905 as the first African-American attorney in the city.
 He had numerous cases and a high reputation as a criminal defense lawyer.

 Nutter's father died shortly after Gillis graduated.
 He returned to Maryland to support his mother.
 During this period he was appointed to a position as principal of a school in Fairmount.
 He served in this position for two academic years, leaving in June 1901.

 In the summer of 1901, Nutter began preparing to resume his career as a lawyer.
 Because of segregation in Maryland, he moved to another state to be admitted to the Bar.
-He was admitted at Marion County, Indiana on November 13, 1901.
+He was admitted at Marion County, Indiana, on November 13, 1901.

 Nutter relocated to Charleston, West Virginia, the capital of the state, to open a legal office.
 His mother moved with him.
 He built his practice as an attorney serving several large firms in the city.
 As his stature grew in the community, Nutter became actively involved in the organization of the Mutual Savings and Loan Company of Charleston, at the time the only African American-owned bank in the state.

 After a time Nutter took a position with the West Virginia State Auditor's office as an Assistant Land Clerk.
 He worked there for a total of six years.
 In 1915 Nutter was the author of a bill introduced into and passed by the West Virginia legislature, which amended the state's tax laws.